does mounjaro cause cold hands and feet

 Distinguishing Normal Side Effects From Concerning Symptoms

-GLP-1 weight loss medications such as Mounjaro can sometimes make your hands and feet feel as chilly as an English winter.
-It's a side effect, rather like walking into a cold room when you've just been outside in the summer sun - it's not something you'd expect, but it's definitely noticeable.
+GLP-1 weight loss medications such as Mounjaro are not known to cause cold hands or feet as a labeled effect; if you notice this, monitor and discuss with your clinician, especially if it persists or worsens.
+It's rather like walking into a cold room when you've just been outside in the summer sun - it's not something you'd expect, but it's definitely noticeable.

 So, how can we tell the difference between everyday side effects and those that might be cause for concern?